lirancr/prisma-rays/README.md

 ## Going back to prisma migrate

 If you're unhappy with Prisma Lens or simply want to go back to the built in `prisma migrate` tool its easy to do so.
-1. run `plens migrate` to bring your database to the latest version
+1. run `npx plens migrate` to bring your database to the latest version
 2. In the migrations folder, for each migration directory delete all the files except for the `migration.sql`
 3. if installed locally, uninstall prisma lens with `npm uninstall prisma-lens`